kaustubhd93/exp-labs/learning-kubernetes/notes.md

 - `kubelet` sets the nameserver in /etc/resolv.conf for all the pods.
 - There is also a `search` entry added to pod's resolv.conf `search <namespace>.svc.cluster.local svc.cluster.local cluster.local`.
 Only service names are resolved directly, if you are trying to connect to a POD, you will have to specify it's fqdn x-x-x-x.<namespace>.pod.cluster.local

+## ingress

+- `ingress controller`: The actual component that performs the request routing.
+- `ingress resource`: a definition file with Rules for request routing.
+- `ingress resource` is namespaced.

 ## JSON path

 Tutorial : https://www.youtube.com/watch?v=XHRsPp6TORo

 - kubectl get commands convert the long json output into a short readable format.
-Sometimes to get internal details we can use kubectl get nodes -o=jsonpath='{query}'
+Sometimes to get internal details we can use `kubectl get nodes -o=jsonpath='{query}'`.
+Where query format is `$.root_key.further_json_structure`
+- Refer https://kubernetes.io/docs/reference/kubectl/jsonpath/ for detailed query syntax.
+- Can be used in production k8s clusters with huge no of resources where reading through kubectl output line by line might get difficult.
+- Filtering kubectl output using custom columns example: `kubectl get nodes -o=custom-columns=NODE:<json-path-query>,CPU:<json.path.query>`

 ## Kubernetes admission controllers